Working in Tonga’s only GP clinic

 “This is a very good experience for those looking to re-ignite their passion for being a doctor.”

-Doctors usually work at the clinic anything between two months and two years, they’re paid a small but manageable weekly wage and live in a comfortable, fully furnished house close to the local shops.
-It’s easy to hire a car, but it’s even easier (and far more enjoyable) to cycle everywhere.
-It’s a very different lifestyle to what the average General Practitioner is used to, but Moni says that this is the charm of the placement.
+Doctors usually work at the clinic for between two months and two years.
+They’re paid a small but manageable weekly wage and live in a comfortable, fully furnished house near the local shops.
+It’s easy to hire a car but even easier (and far more enjoyable) to cycle everywhere.
+It’s a very different lifestyle from what the average General Practitioner is used to, but Moni says this is the “placement's charm.”